thierrystadler/TrailerTester/readme.md

 ## How to use

-- Connect the trailer plug to the tester’s 7-pin or 13-pin socket.
+1. Connect the trailer plug to the tester's 7-pin or 13-pin socket.
-- Power the tester using the 18V battery.
+2. Power the tester using the 18V battery.
-- Use the controls/UI (depending on your implementation) to toggle circuits like:
+3. Use the **mode switch** to select:
+   - **Constant power** — relay 1 provides 12V permanently (for pumps, lights, etc.)
+   - **Lighting test** — step through each circuit one at a time
+4. In lighting-test mode, press the **step button** to cycle through:
+   - Tail / parking lights
+   - Brake lights
-  - Left indicator
+   - Left indicator (blinks at normal cycle)
-  - Right indicator
+   - Right indicator (blinks at normal cycle)
-  - Tail/parking
-  - Brake
-  - Reverse
+   - Reverse light
-  - Rear fog
+   - Rear fog light
-- If your build supports it, enable **12V constant output** to test loads like a pump.
+5. Only one circuit is active at a time to keep battery load low.

 ## Safety notes